Azure/bacc/docs/design.md

 ### hubConfig

 This configuration object is intended to provide information about a hub deployment to peer with.
-The [secured-batch] example uses the [azbatch-starter-connectivity](https://github.com/mocelj/azbatch-starter-connectivity) repository to deploy a hub and the pass the configuration information to this module.
-The expected strucure is as follows:
+The [secured-batch] example uses the [bacc-connectivity](https://github.com/Azure/bacc-connectivity) repository to deploy a hub and the pass the configuration information to this module.
+The expected structure is as follows:

 ```jsonc
 {